Basics of LIFO and FIFO Inventory Accounting Methods

 Under LIFO, the gasoline station would assign the $2.50-per-gallon cost of gas to its Cost of Goods Sold account for the gallons actually sold, and the remaining amount of $2.35-per-gallon gasoline would be used to calculate the value of the company's ending inventory at the end of the accounting period.

 FIFO, on the other hand, assumes that the first items put on the shelf are the first items sold, so your oldest goods are sold first.
 This system is generally used by companies whose inventory is perishable or subject to quick obsolescence.

-These earlier costs are still there in the Inventory account.
-The result is that the reported Inventory asset balance has no relation to the cost of goods at current prices.
+The earlier costs are still in the inventory account.
+The result is that the reported inventory asset balance has no relation to the cost of goods at current prices.
 For this reason, many companies choose to use a weighted-average cost method or use the current market price, also known as replacement cost, to prevent these types of issues.